News and Contracts | FAQ | Novel Writing Program | About Algonkian ASalon | Become a Member of AAS

 - Martina Newhook, author of A BULLET FOR SIMONE

 Author Salon requires any opinion, positive or negative, to be substantiated with an explanation for its basis.
 Now that it’s necessary to write a coherent critique, rather than deliver it verbally, I tend to analyze the reasons for my conclusions more carefully, and to force myself to articulate my thought process.
 It’s a workout for my brain that, at times, literally makes it sore.

-The compensation comes from knowing that the exercise is strengthening my critical thinking muscles, and that the results will be reflected in my own writing."
+The compensation comes from knowing that the exercise is strengthening my critical thinking muscles, and that the results will be reflected in my own writing.

 - Sharen Ford, author of DAYS IN THE YELLOW LEAF

-"Editors and agents know that by the time writers are sitting in front of them to pitch their work, the facilitators have slapped them into shape; they are ready.
+Editors and agents know that by the time writers are sitting in front of them to pitch their work, the facilitators have slapped them into shape; they are ready.
 So this is an online version of a pitch conference – an ongoing one – but with many added features and in-depth analysis of each author’s work.

 Through the process of putting the aspects of one’s book into the various categories and elements on the site, one is reminded every so often, that if you don’t want to do the work, this isn’t the place for you.
 They aren’t “nice” but they are clear.
-Only serious and dedicated writers are welcome."
+Only serious and dedicated writers are welcome.

 - Deepam Susan Wadds, author of THE COST OF WEATHER

-"So I was excited when a colleague introduced me to Author Salon, a new initiative aimed at helping authors prepare to pitch and market their manuscripts.
+So I was excited when a colleague introduced me to Author Salon, a new initiative aimed at helping authors prepare to pitch and market their manuscripts.
 It is a win:win community wherein the author is able to hone their work, while agents and publishers can delve in knowing these writers have done their due diligence.

 When you sign up for Author Salon there are a lot of questions about your work.
 Often these questions make you look at your manuscript through new eyes.
-This is essentially the idea, that you see it not as the writer, but as the agent or publisher."
+This is essentially the idea, that you see it not as the writer, but as the agent or publisher.

 - Alon Shalev, author of THE WYCCAN MASTER

-"They bill Author Salon as a place "where you become an author the old-fashioned way — you earn it”.
+They bill Author Salon as a place "where you become an author the old-fashioned way — you earn it."
 This, is true.
 You have to critique 5 other people’s work as well as your own, and constantly be revising and editing.
 But so far I have encountered hard, driving criticism that has actually transformed how I see my book and myself writing it, and everyone has been fully supportive as I work through that slow turnaround.
 Some folks have left, citing the requirements as too stringent and the people running the place as being inflexible and controlling.
 I disagree – these are professionals who know what they are doing ...

-- Melissa Elmes, author of MERRIN BORN
+- Mel Elmes, author of MERRIN BORN

 This is why I included the word “serious” in my post title: unlike the label “Author Salon” suggests, this website is NO day at the spa.
 I could immediately tell that the experts who put the concept together wanted to weed out writers who were not prepared to go the distance with their work.
 This produces a great side-effect; those that remain are pretty high quality writers, and therefore are able to provide high quality feedback in the peer review process.

 And then there are the experts.
 I never would have expected or asked for this, but some of the administrative staff of the website (experienced editors, published authors, agents, and the like) occasionally take the time to engage Author Salon members in one-on-one discussions about their work-in-progress.
 Like, in depth discussions.
 The type of advice that I would have paid real money for if someone had offered me the chance to spend it!
-I cannot say enough about how great that has been for the progress of THE PROVING."
+I cannot say enough about how great that has been for the progress of THE PROVING.

 - Kevin Jackson, author of THE PROVING

 From the moment you start setting up your profile, you can tell this is tailored for serious authors.
 Every section you have to fill out will make you dig deep into your novel.
 In fact, I wouldn’t be surprised if the process helps you uncover holes in the plot or weaknesses in the characters.
 The site provides specific instructions and examples for different genres.
 You will be expected to describe the hook, conflict, stakes, protagonist, antagonist, climax, etc. You will also be required to provide samples of your dialogue, opening, characters, and setting.
 And you’d better do a good job, because your profile will determine your project status.
 If your hook, doesn’t hook and your narrative doesn’t pop.
 Forget it!

 - Ingrid Seymour, author of ONE WISH AWAY